 No Gin Without Botanicals

-However, barks, roots, seeds, grains, herbs and fruits are also used in the maceration (extraction process).
-There is technically no limit to the amount possible combinations.
-The list of herbs is endless: sage, orange blossom, clove, nettle, and numerous other herbs can be used. .
-In the botanical group of fruits, besides citrus fruits and berries, exotic fruits such as physalis, kumquats or mango are also conceivable.
-The group of seeds and grains is also characterized by diversity.
+However, barks, roots, seeds, grains, herbs and fruit are also used in the maceration (extraction process).
+There is no real limit to the amount of possible combinations.
+The list of herbs is endless: sage, orange blossom, clove, nettle, and numerous other herbs can be used.
+When it comes to fruit, besides citrus fruits and berries, exotic fruits such as physalis, kumquats or mango are also conceivable.
+The group of seeds and grains is also characterized by it’s diversity.
 Aniseed, fennel, nutmeg, vanilla or malt are only some of the seeds and grains that can be macerated in the production of gin.
 Finally, the group of roots and barks includes, for example, turmeric, ginger, angelica root, sandalwood or cinnamon

 No THE DUKE Gin without more Botanicals

-THE DUKE – Munich Dry Gin would not be the duke of all gins if it did not have a deliciously complex aromas beyond the juniper berry.
+THE DUKE – Munich Dry Gin would not be the duke of all gins if it did not have an array of deliciously complex aromas beyond the juniper berry.
 This arises from the combination of 12 other botanicals.
 13 hand-picked botanicals from purely organic cultivation are what make up this powerful gin.

-The production process is a classic one with preceding maceration and subsequent double distillation.
+The production process at THE DUKE Gis is based on the classic way to produce gin, starting with the maceration and subsequent double distillation.
 The botanicals are first prepared in an alcohol-water mixture and macerated overnight.
-During this process, the spices are carried by the finely spiced aromas of wheat ethanol, which do not push themselves to the foreground.
+During this process, the spices are carried by the fine aromas of wheat ethanol, which do not push themselves to the foreground.
 During distillation it is particularly important to preserve the complex aromas of the botanicals.
 This is ensured by slowly and gently transferring them from the copper still to the cooler.
 Afterwards two filtrations ensure the purity and softness of the distillate.
 Finally, a second distillation is carried out, which makes the distillate finer and rounder.

 Juniper Berry – The Soul of the Gin

-The juniper berry is not only the most important botanical of gin, but also by definition the ingredient that must be contained in a distillate to be considered gin.
-Juniper belongs to the evergreen cypress family and has about 50 to 70 species.
-In Central Europe only the common juniper and the sade tree can be found.
+The juniper berry is not only the most important botanical of gin, but also by definition the ingredient that must be contained in a distillatefor it to be considered gin.
+Juniper belongs to the family of the evergreen cypress.
+There are about 50 to 70 different species.
+Only the common juniper and the sade tree can be found in Central Europe.
 The wood has a narrow sapwood, a reddish-brown core and often has an aromatic scent.
 The leaves are generally short and lie close to the branches.
-The egg-shaped to spherical cones, popularly called “berries”, need one to two years to ripen, remain closed and turn blueish.
-The juniper berry is characterised by a sweetish spicy, slightly resinous-bitter taste and has a very strong smell.
+The either egg-shaped or spherical cones, popularly called “berries”, need one to two years to ripen.
+In this time they remain closed and turn blueish.
+The juniper berry is characterised by a sweet but spicy, slightly resinous-bitter taste and has a very strong smell.

 Coriander seeds- The Sidekick